 This file is used to define all your models.

-In your case, the only model we have is gpt-4o, which is our Azure OpenAI model, and we define all the parameters for that model.
-The parameters pretty much just read the environment variables we defined as part of the docker-compose file.
+The parameters pretty much just read the environment variables we defined as part of the docker-compose file or in Portainer.

 Endpoints